2022 Call for Papers

 We accept proposals for seminars, which will be given a one-hour time slot.
 The seminar leader will be responsible for recruiting participants and will submit an abstract of 200 words, along with a list of participants, a seminar title and a rationale of 100 words for the seminar.
 For more information on seminars, please see our FAQ page.

-If you feel you have something suitable that doesn’t fit into the above categories, please get in touch with us.
+If you feel you have something suitable that does not fit into the above categories, please get in touch with us.
 We are always keen to welcome a variety of perspectives.

 Undergraduate students are very welcome to attend the online conference as auditors (non-speakers).